jprchlik/sigmoid_selector/README.md

 rjrlib
 ============
 Zipped IDL library containing the functions sdo_orderjsoc.pro and sdo_getjsoc.pro, which we exploit to get high cadence cutout images for the catalog.
 You will need to add these programs to your IDL path.
+I did need to modify the code in the few places to get MDI and HMI high fidelity observations, so it is not exactly the same as the code you can download.
 Full documentation for see http://www.staff.science.uu.nl/~rutte101/rridl/